sherryduong93/Predict_AirBnB_Listings/README.md

 <br>-Data Source: InsideAirbnb.com.
 Listing Prices are set by the host and may not reflect the final price paid by the tenant.

 ## Goals for future Analysis:
+<br>-Look into specific amenities and if they are more important.
+Text vectorizer?